Onward Ticket for Schengen Family Visa

 Book a slot early if you are traveling near Indian holiday peaks.
 Prepare one master set and one spare set of documents in the order your local VFS page suggests.
 Use clips, not staples, unless the center instructs otherwise.
 Carry the originals for verification and clean photocopies for submission.

 At biometrics, relax.
 Keep your passport, appointment letter, and payment proof within reach.
 If the center offers optional services, choose only what helps you.
 A simple SMS update can be useful.
 You do not need extras that do not add value to your file.
-Arrive 30 minutes early to handle queues.

 After Submission: Keep Your File Fresh